 What To Do With Your Plant When On Vacation: This technique outlined is a last resort plan as plants prefer consistency and some plants will take to this technique better than others.
 Ok… Use a deep 5 gallon bucket and put some bricks, a cinder block or something in there up to about halfway point of the bucket and set your Lava Rock Plant on the top, filling with water up to the middle of the rock that the plant is growing in.
-Now use a piece of clear plastic as a lid, but with holes for it to breath, condensation will occur and with good light and temperatures while away this should hopefully keep it alive while your away for up to 4-6 weeks, give or take and depending on your environment and if you cant find a plant sitter.
+Now use a piece of clear plastic, perhaps Saran Wrap, as a lid, but with holes for it to breath, condensation will occur and with good light and temperatures while away this should hopefully keep it alive while your away for up to 4-6 weeks, give or take and depending on your environment and if you cant find a plant sitter.
 The Schefflera plant can be the first of the different lava plants to show the signs of suffering from over watering, which is why you want to make sure its not sitting too deep in the water.

 INDIVIDUALIZED DETAILED PLANT CARE INFO: